The Powder Highway!

 Indeed, we seek out the solitude of our mountains to truly feel alive.
 We yearn for the moments we catch the light of the sun as it crests above the peaks to start our day.
 We crave the peacefulness of the uphill on the skin track just as much as the exuberance of the down.

 And while we all want to create our own first tracks, we recognize the importance of those that came before us.
-The First Nations who have resided on the land for thousands of years and have shaped our protected areas.
-The bricklayers who built the towns by hand in the early days of exploration.
+The Ktunaxa Nation who reside on the land and have shaped our protected areas.
+Then, the bricklayers who built the towns by hand in the early days of exploration.
 And the trailblazers who constructed lodges and huts in the unlikeliest of places to give shelter, good snow, and great times to residents and visitors alike.
-They all helped shape the culture that defines winter on the Powder Highway.
+They all shaped the culture that defines winter on the Powder Highway.

 Powder Matt agrees – “Each place has its own history, whether its Fernie or Golden, Kimberley or Nelson.
 There were so many great powder pioneers that came before us, and celebrated their spirit – it is what makes this region so special”.